71% of low-income students in CMS are not reading on grade level at the end of third grade.

-In summers 2014-16, UrbanPromise elementary school students grew an average of three months in their reading ability, and 90% of students improved or maintained their reading ability.
+In summer 2020, UrbanPromise elementary school students grew an average of 4.4 months in their reading ability.
+This was the sixth consecutive summer that over 80% of students improved or maintained their reading ability.

 MORE ABOUT URBANPROMISE